A comparison of coarse spaces for Helmholtz problems in the high frequency regime: Introduction

 where $\mathcal{C}$ incorporates some appropriate boundary conditions, $k(\boldsymbol{x}) > 0$ is the wave number, and $f(\boldsymbol{x})$ is a suitable forcing function.
 A key parameter is the wave number $k$, which relates the angular frequency $\omega$ and the wave speed $c$ as $k = \omega/c$.
 The wave speed $c(\boldsymbol{x})$ depends on the position $\boldsymbol{x}$ in the media for heterogeneous problems.
 Since $k$ is proportional to the frequency, the high frequency regime constitutes the case of large $k$ and presents particular challenges for designing effective solvers.

-\VD{The difficulty in designing a good solver for \NB{the} Helmholtz equation is shown very clearly in the review papers \cite{Ernst:2012:NAM, Gander:2018:SIREV} where one can see that there are no straightforward extensions \NB{to} state-of-the-art methods \NB{for} symmetric positive definite problems \NB{that tackle the} indefinite or non-self adjoint problem \NB{well}.
-When the problems are large, however\NB{,---}the case when one discretises \NB{the} Helmholtz equation accurately for high wave numbers\NB{---}domain decomposition methods are a natural choice \cite{Dolean:15:DDM}.
-Nevertheless, despite recent efforts and \NB{in view of the latest} results obtained both at the theoretical \cite{Graham:2017:RRD,Graham:2018:DDI,Gong:2020:DDP} or numerical level \cite{Dolean:2020:IFD,Dolean:2020:LSF,8818089}, there is no established method outperforming all others in the case of \NB{the} Helmholtz problem.}
+The difficulty in designing a good solver for the Helmholtz equation is shown very clearly in the review papers \cite{Ernst:2012:NAM, Gander:2018:SIREV} where one can see that there are no straightforward extensions to state-of-the-art methods for symmetric positive definite problems that tackle the indefinite or non-self adjoint problem well.
+Nonetheless, for large problem sizes---the case when one discretises the Helmholtz equation accurately for high wave numbers---domain decomposition methods are a natural choice \cite{Dolean:15:DDM}.
+However, despite recent efforts and in view of the latest results obtained both at the theoretical \cite{Graham:2017:RRD,Graham:2018:DDI,Gong:2020:DDP} or numerical level \cite{Dolean:2020:IFD,Dolean:2020:LSF,8818089}, there is no established method outperforming all others in the case of the Helmholtz problem.

-Domain decomposition methods are well suited to solve large systems of equations arising from discretisation of PDEs and are among the best known strategies for many types of problem.
+Domain decomposition methods are well suited to solve large systems of equations arising from discretisation of PDEs and are among the best-known strategies for many types of problem.
 However, classical versions fail to be effective and may diverge for wave propagation problems.
-Two \NB{key constituent} parts require a more careful treatment: the transmission conditions used to transfer information between adjoining subdomains and the coarse space that allows for capturing of global behaviour and passing information between subdomains globally. \NB{In this work we consider overlapping Schwarz methods.}
+Two key constituent parts require a more careful treatment: the transmission conditions used to transfer information between adjoining subdomains and the coarse space that allows for capturing of global behaviour and passing information between subdomains globally.
+In this work we consider overlapping Schwarz methods.

-\VD{The use of different transmission conditions at the interfaces (artificial boundaries arising from the decomposition into subdomains) ha\NB{s} been extensively studied over the past two decades and various works \NB{\cite{Chevalier:1998:SMO,Collino:1997:NIM,Gander:2001:OSH} show} that these conditions can improve the convergence of Schwarz methods and preconditioners.
-However, good transmission conditions are not sufficient to ensure a robust behaviour with respect to heterogeneities \NB{in} the problem to solve or when the number of subdomains \NB{increases}.
-To tackle these difficulties we need coarse information \NB{that is} cheap to compute and immediately available to all subdomains.}
+The use of different transmission conditions at the interfaces (artificial boundaries arising from the decomposition into subdomains) has been extensively studied over the past two decades and various works \cite{Chevalier:1998:SMO,Collino:1997:NIM,Gander:2001:OSH} show that these conditions can improve the convergence of Schwarz methods and preconditioners.
+However, good transmission conditions are not sufficient to ensure a robust behaviour with respect to heterogeneities in the problem to solve or when the number of subdomains increases.
+To tackle these difficulties, we need coarse information that is cheap to compute and immediately available to all subdomains.